 According to the National Retail Security Survey, a leading cause of shrinkage for a retail business is shoplifting.
 Customer theft occurs through concealment, altering or swapping price tags, or transfer from one container to another.
 Customers may also attempt to return stolen goods or imitation designer products to receive cash.

-For example, convenience stores inventories are checked and monitored by the vendor.
+For example, convenience store inventories are checked and monitored by the vendor.
 Whether it's failing to provide as many units as invoiced, or stealing of other products, vendor fraud can cut into a retailer's bottom line.